Natural Spider Repellent: 9 Safe Spider Deterrents for Your Home & Yard

 Plants that Repel Spiders

-What plants repel spiders?
+Which are the plants that repel spiders?
 Any of the plants in the mint family (Lamiaceae) are fabulous natural spider repellents whether you use them as essential oils or grow the whole plant.
-Mint plants include catnip, lavender, lemon balm, peppermint, spearmint, basil, marjoram, oregano, rosemary, sage, and thyme, among others.
-Most of these are plants that repel ticks too.

 Air Freshener Spider Repellent